Environments#

 Using an environment#

-Again, this feels very familiar to people used to Conda; you have to activate an environment before using it:
+Again, this feels very familiar to people used to Conda; you have to activate an environment before using it (although we did actually do this earlier when we created it):

 spack env activate myenv